Topological phase transitions between bosonic and fermionic quantum Hall states near even-denominator filling factors

 In our case, the matrices $\mathcal{K}^{\text{eff}}$ and $R$ are given by \cite{SupplementaryMaterial}:

-A direct transition from the $E_8$ to the trivial state requires the $N_{\text{f}}=4$ Dirac fermion masses to vanish simultaneously.
-Yet, the simultaneous vanishing of four masses should not happen generically.
-It may be imposed by a symmetry, either on a microscopic level or an emergent one.
-The system in question, however, lacks a suitable microscopic symmetry.
-Another possibility is the emergence of a larger gauge group \cite{ma2020emergent} due to the symmetry between the partons, i.e., the linear dependence between the columns of $P$.
-However, since twice the rank of the $P(\mathcal{K}_1-\mathcal{K}_2)P^\transp$ provides an upper bound on the change in $\kappa_{\mathrm{xy}}$ between two phases, in a transition between $E_8$ and trivial states there are at least four linearly independent partons.
+A direct transition from the $E_8$ to the trivial state requires the $2N_{\text{f}}=8$ masses to vanish simultaneously.
+Yet, a generic path connecting two phases passes through multiple intermediate phases; the simultaneous vanishing of all masses should not happen generically.
+While it may be imposed by a symmetry, the system in question lacks a suitable microscopic symmetry.
+Another possibility is the emergence of a larger gauge group \cite{ma2020emergent} if there is a symmetry between the partons, i.e., the linear dependence between the columns of $P$.
+However, since the change in $\kappa_{\mathrm{xy}}$ is bounded by twice the rank of the $P(\mathcal{K}_1-\mathcal{K}_2)P^\transp$, in a transition between $E_8$ and trivial states, there are at least four linearly independent partons.

-Alternatively, all four masses can vanish simultaneously if, at low energies, the mass difference operators are irrelevant in the RG sense, resulting in an emergent symmetry.
+Alternatively, all eight masses can vanish simultaneously if, at low energies, the mass difference operators are irrelevant in the RG sense, resulting in an emergent symmetry.

-The relevance of the operator is determined by its scaling during the RG flow.
-In general, the coefficient $h$ of the operator $\mathcal{M}$ flows as
+The relevance of an operator is determined by its scaling during the RG flow.
+The coefficient $h$ of the operator $\mathcal{M}$ flows as

-where $d+1$ is spacetime dimension, $\ell$ is the RG time and $\Delta_{\mathcal{M}}$ is the scaling dimension of $\mathcal{M}$: $h$ decreases if $\mathcal{M}$ is irrelevant, i.e., $d-\Delta_{\mathcal{M}}<0$ \cite{cardy1996scaling,difrancesco1997cft}.
+where $d+1$ is spacetime dimension, $\ell$ is the RG time and $\Delta_{\mathcal{M}}$ is the scaling dimension of $\mathcal{M}$: $h$ decreases if $\mathcal{M}$ is irrelevant, i.e., $d+1-\Delta_{\mathcal{M}}<0$ \cite{cardy1996scaling,difrancesco1997cft}.

 Thus, we want to check whether near the critical point of \cref{eq:Ltwophases} there are relevant operators beyond the one that controls the phase transition.
 If any such mass-like operator $\mathcal{M} = \sum_{ij} \bar{\psi}_i m_{ij} \psi_j$ is relevant, there is no direct transition between the two phases.
 In a non-interacting 2+1D fermionic theory, the bilinear $\mathcal{M}$ has scaling dimension $\Delta^{(0)}_\mathcal{M} = 2$ (twice the fermion’s), hence it is relevant.